MidnightDreamerX17/skill20/Skills/ClericPotential.md

 - Level 37: 19th-circle spells
 - Level 39: 20th-circle spells

+Read Cleric Scroll: Cleric Potential Level is added as a bonus to rolls to use the power of cleric scrolls.

 Detect Undead: Characters of any alignment, including non-aligned, are entitled to a skill check to sense the presence of undead.

 Stun Undead: Characters of any alignment, including non-aligned, may attempt to Stun Undead.
-They make a Cleric Magic check, with the difficulty equal to the undead's highest level + 10.
+They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 10.
 On a success, the undead are stunned for a full round.

 Destroy Undead: Characters of any Good alignment may attempt to Destroy Undead.
-They make a Cleric Magic check, with the difficulty equal to the undead's highest level + 20.
-On a success, the undead take an amount of damage per round equal to the Cleric Magic level, for as long as the character concentrates on destroying them.
+They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 20.
+On a success, the undead take an amount of damage per round equal to the Cleric Potential level, for as long as the character concentrates on destroying them.
 If the character gets a natural 20, then the undead are instantly disintegrated.

 Turn Undead: Characters of any Good or Neutral alignment may attempt to Turn Undead.
-They make a Cleric Magic check, with the difficulty equal to the undead's highest level + 10.
+They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 10.
 On a success, the undead must all turn around, exposing their backs to the party, and are stuck like that until the character stops concentrating on turning.
 If the character gets a natural 20, then the character may choose for the undead to run away immediately and jump into water or a pit.

 Rebuke Undead: Characters of Neutral or Evil alignment may attempt to Rebuke Undead.
-They make a Cleric Magic check, with the difficulty equal to the undead's highest level + 10.
+They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 10.
 On a success, the undead are unable to attack the party for as long as the character continues to concentrate on rebuking.
 If the character gets a natural 20, then the undead will also not report anything they see to their masters, but instead, may share information they know about their masters with the party.

 Control Undead: Characters of Evil alignment may attempt to Control Undead.
-They make a Cleric Magic check, with the difficulty equal to the undead's highest level + 20.
+They make a Cleric Potential check, with the difficulty equal to the undead's highest level + 20.
 On a success, the undead serve the character for as long as they continue to concentrate on controlling.
 If the character gets a natural 20, then the range of control extends to anywhere within visual range, although it still requires concentration.